ynput/ayon-documentation/website/docs/admin_desktop_run.md

     {label: 'Linux', value: 'linux'}
   ]}>
 <TabItem value="win">
-On Windows this icon might be hidden by default, in which case, the artist can simply drag the icon down to the tray.
+On Windows, this icon might be hidden by default.
+In this case, the artist can simply drag the icon down to the tray.
 </TabItem>
 <TabItem value="linux">
-Linux distributions usually don't have system tray available, and additional extensions have to be installed.
+Linux distributions usually don't have the system tray available, and additional extensions have to be installed.
 </TabItem>
 </Tabs>
 :::

 ### Launch checks

-When you run AYON executable, few check are made.
+When you run the AYON executable, a few checks are made.

-#### Check for AYON server url
+#### Check for AYON Server URL

-Server url should start with `https://` or `http://` .
+The server URL should start with `https://` or `http://`.

-When you start AYON first time, Login UI will show up to ask you for server url and credentials.
-It will then save it in secure way to your systems keyring - on Windows it is **Credential Manager**, on MacOS it will use its **Keychain**, on Linux it can be **GNOME Keyring** or other software, depending on your distribution.
+When you start AYON for the first time, the login UI will show up to ask you for the server URL and credentials.
+It will then save it securely to your system's keyring - on Windows, it is **Credential Manager**, on macOS, it will use its **Keychain**, on Linux, it can be **GNOME Keyring** or other software, depending on your distribution.

-This can be also set beforehand with environment variable `AYON_SERVER_URL`.
-If set it takes precedence over the one set in keyring.
+This can also be set beforehand with the environment variable `AYON_SERVER_URL`.
+If set, it takes precedence over the one set in the keyring.

-#### Check for AYON addons updates
+#### Check for AYON Add-ons Updates

-When connection to server is made, AYON will get various information from server - one among them is updates of addons.
-If addons are missing or outdated the right versions are downloaded, validated and extractor to artist workstation.
+When a connection to the server is made, AYON will get various information from the server - one among them is updates of add-ons.
+If add-ons are missing or outdated, the right versions are downloaded, validated, and extracted to the artist workstation.

 ### Runtime provided environment variables

-AYON is providing following environment variables for its subprocesses that can be used in various places, like scripting, etc.
+AYON provides the following environment variables for its subprocesses that can be used in various places, like scripting, etc.

 :::note
-Some of OpenPype environment variables don't have AYON variant yet.
+Some of OpenPype environment variables don't have an AYON variant yet.
 They will be replaced and removed over time.
 :::

 - `USE_AYON_SERVER` - AYON mode is enabled.
-- `AYON_VERSION` - String of current desktop application version - like `3.0.0`.
+- `AYON_VERSION` - String of the current desktop application version, like `3.0.0`.
-- `AYON_ROOT` - Path to root of desktop application.
+- `AYON_ROOT` - Path to the root of the desktop application.
-- `OPENPYPE_EXECUTABLE` - Path to executable used to run AYON subprocesses - points to **python** executable in virtual environment when run from sources.
+- `OPENPYPE_EXECUTABLE` - Path to the executable used to run AYON subprocesses - points to the **python** executable in the virtual environment when run from sources.
 If run from frozen code, it will point to either `ayon` or `ayon_console`.
 - `OPENPYPE_HEADLESS_MODE` - Headless mode is enabled (`"1"`).
 - `OPENPYPE_USE_STAGING` - Staging mode is enabled (`"1"`).
 - `OPENPYPE_LOG_LEVEL` - Logging level for AYON logger.